Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: Existing Approaches to estimate and project TFR and mCPR

 When data availability is high, we are able to see trends in the raw survey data that illustrate the temporal trends that are characteristic of a transition process in which mCPR transitions from between two stable states.
 In Bangladesh and Indonesia in particular there are sufficient data to see most of the transition from low to high mCPR (Figure \ref{fig:data-availability}).
 In Indonesia, a plateau in adoption can be seen, and in Bangladesh the data appear to follow a roughly S-shaped curve.
 In terms of the rate of change of mCPR vs. its level, in Bangladesh we can see that the rate of change is low at low levels, is larger at medium levels, and then becomes smaller again at higher levels as mCPR reaches an asymptote.
 Kenya provides an example of a country that does not appear to follow an S-shaped transition as neatly, as a temporary stall can be seen around the year 2000.

-FPEM draws on the observed S-shaped trend in the mCPR over time in its modeling approach.
-FPEM posits that the mCPR transition is given by a logistic growth equation.
-That is, it assumes that the rate of change of mCPR as a function of its level is given by a parametric function derived from a logistic growth equation.
-However, this logistic growth assumption at the core of FPEM may not always be justified.
+The Family Planning Estimation Model (FPEM) is a Bayesian hierarchical model that has been used to generate projections of family planning indicators, including mCPR \citep{alkema2013national, cahill2018modern}.
+FPEM draws on the observed transitions in family planning indicators over time in its modeling approach.
+Specifically, FPEM produces transitions in mCPR based on the assumptions of (i) logistic growth in use of any method of contraceptives (modern as well as traditional methods) and (ii) logistic growth in the ratio of mCPR over total use.
+The model is fitted to data on mCPR and traditional contraceptive use, accounting for correlation between the two indicators.
+Given the focus of this work on transition models, we discuss a simplified version of FPEM, using its assumption of logistic growth for capturing the transition in mCPR directly.
+This simplification is accurate for many countries with low levels of use of traditional methods.
+Assuming a logistic growth equation to capture long term changes in mCPR corresponds to assuming that the rate of change of mCPR as a function of its level is given by a parametric function derived from a logistic growth equation.
+This logistic growth assumption at the core of FPEM may not always be justified.
 In particular, the symmetry of logistic growth implies that the pace of the contraceptive transition at the beginning of the transition is the same as at the end of the transition.
-Practically, this means that countries starting their transition are locked into a pace that carries forward into projections.
+Practically, this means that, modulo other model components that capture other dynamics, such as stochastic smoothing components, countries starting their transition are locked into a pace that carries forward into projections.
+While this pace may be informed by those of other countries farther in their transition via hierarchical models (a strength of the Bayesian hierarchical modeling approach), the model nevertheless imposes a symmetry assumption on the level of the transition function.